margaretmf/margaretmf.github.io/poetry.md

 ## I was grateful in high school for an English teacher in high school who taught creative writing, and I was grateful for another English teacher in high school who taught the American Credo Project.
 I did not particularly enjoy creative writing, but I love that creative writing supports people who have experienced "moral hangovers" or have been imprisoned.** I used to experience mental breakdowns, not say enough, or say or write too much, sometimes out of anger, so I have turned to writing poetry to work through feelings.
 Some people have discovered that The Psalmist is the best therapist, so I am trying out my own poetry. ##

+## People encourage engineers to write poetry as well.
+In engineering, people write snippets of code, structure code logically and creatively, and think in and about systems.
+In poetry, people write snippets of words, and learn to structure words and code creatively and logically."

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.
 I sing with the stars above, where everyone has a place.